-Sometimes your booking may require other upfront payments on top of the usual 25% deposit – for example for international flights, gorilla permits or for some bookings over peak holiday periods.
-If an additional deposit is required you will be informed prior to booking your trip with us.
+Sometimes your booking may require other upfront payments on top of the usual 25% initial payment – for example for international flights, gorilla permits, or for some bookings over peak holiday periods.
+If additional payment is required you will be informed prior to booking your trip with us.
 No contract will exist between the parties until such monies have been received.

 Then the remaining balance of the booking cost must be paid at least 12 weeks before your departure date.
-If the deposit and/or balance is not paid in time, we have the right to cancel your travel arrangements and will retain your deposit.
+If the initial payment and/or balance is not paid in time, we have the right to cancel your travel arrangements and will retain your initial payment.
 If your payment is late, we will send you a reminder and if it is not still not paid we will be forced to cancel your trip.

 Any quote offered to you is valid for 7 days from that date after which we may have to vary the price due to changes in costings.

 Our suppliers in Africa have rates in various currencies - GBP, Euro, Rand and US dollars are the most common that we deal with.
 We will gladly quote you a trip in GBP or USD, and any quote you receive from us will be valid for 7 days.
 After this, we reserve the right to recalculate the cost based on updated exchange rates.
 Once you have decided to go ahead with your trip the currency is fixed.
 This means that the cost of your trip to Africa will not change because of currency, regardless of what the markets are doing – we never currency surcharge but nor can we reduce the cost of any confirmed trip to Africa (please refer to clause 7 for other reasons the cost of your trip might change).
 Should you wish to fix the rate then you do have the option of settling the trip in full at the time of booking.
 This would not affect the cancellation policies and any monies owed back to you would be done so.
 You must pay your deposit and your balance in the same currency that was agreed on when you decided to go ahead with your trip to Africa.